 If you've ever wondered how a bland presentation could go from zero to 100 then this is the blog for you.
 We're walking you through the easy and repeatable steps to turn your PowerPoint presentations into engaging animations from start to finish in just 30 minutes.

 You'll no longer have old presentations just sitting on your computer never getting looked at again.
 Instead you can breathe new life into great content by turning it into videos that get noticed and most importantly, shared.
 Here's how 👇

-This was actually a workshop we hosted at our Sparkol 'Turn up the WOW' event earlier in the year but it was so popular we wanted to share it with our blog subscribers too.
+This was actually a workshop we hosted at our Sparkol 'Turn up the WOW' event but it was so popular we wanted to share it with our blog subscribers too.
 So click play below to watch the full session recording, or read on to discover a breakdown of the steps - the choice is yours!

 The process for turning presentations into animated videos

 Step 1: Decide on the layout of your video